geoserver/geoserver-history/doc/developer/source/quickstart/index.rst

 Import modules into Eclipse
 ---------------------------

 #.
-Run the Eclipse ide
+Run the Eclipse IDE
 #.
 Open the Eclipse ``Preferences``
 #.
 Navigate to ``Java``, ``Build Path``, ``Classpath Variables`` and click
    ``New...``